-The Spring Hardship Fund is now closed for the Fall term, and will reopen during week 3 of the Winter term.
-The all-volunteer hardship fund committee will review the anonymized applications and make their decisions by May 17, 2023.
+The CGE Hardship Fund is now closed for the Fall term, and will reopen during week 3 of the Winter term.
+The all-volunteer hardship fund committee will review the anonymized applications and make their decisions by November 17th, 2023.
 Funds will be dispersed shortly thereafter.
-Applicants can expect a follow up email from CGE regarding the status of their application no later than May 19, 2023.
+Applicants can expect a follow up email from CGE regarding the status of their application no later than November 20th, 2023.

 CGE’s hardship fund is intended to help OSU graduate students with unplanned or irregular expenses.
 These include moving costs, medical emergencies, funerals, travel, childcare, legal services, and many other expenses.
 If you are unsure whether or not your expense qualifies for the hardship fund, please apply anyway – the application process is fast and there is no downside to applying.